MomusWinner/ve/README.md

 ```

 ### Material Code Generation
 Automatic material system generation from material structures.
 A key advantage of this approach is type-safe material interfaces.
-The generator also automatically adds padding for std140 alignment.
+The generator also handles ``std140`` memory alignment by automatically adding the necessary padding.

 Example:
 ```odin